Graduate Admissions to the Faculty of Philosophy

-In the sections below you will find information about the graduate courses offered by the Oxford Philosophy Faculty, including the Faculty's flagship two-year Master's course, the BPhil in Philosophy.
-For information about the application process, please visit the Admissions Procedure and Criteria webpage.
-The application cycle for October 2014 entry is now CLOSED (deadline for receipt of complete applications was midnight on Friday 10 January 2014).
-An Open Day will be held on the afternoon of Wednesday 19 March, for all those who are offered a place on any philosophy graduate course for October 2014 entry.
-The application cycle for October 2015 entry will open in September 2014 with an application deadline in early January 2015 (deadline to be confirmed).
-This deadline applies to all the Faculty’s graduate courses, and no applications can be considered beyond it.
+Below you will find information about the graduate courses offered by the Oxford Philosophy Faculty, including the Faculty's flagship two-year Master's course, the BPhil in Philosophy.
+For information about the application process, please visit the Admissions Procedure and Entry Requirements webpage.
+The application cycle for entry in October 2017 is now CLOSED and no late applications will be considered.
+An Open Day will be held on Wednesday 15 March 2017 for all successful applicants who are offered a place on any Faculty of Philosophy graduate course for entry in October 2017.
+The application cycle for entry in October 2018 should open in 1 September 2017.
 For information about fees, please visit the Fees and Funding website.

 Introduction to graduate study in Philosophy

 The aim of the Faculty’s graduate programmes is to prepare students for an academic career in philosophy.
-The usual progression through the Oxford philosophy graduate programme is to take the BPhil or one of the specialist MSts and then to continue research on the DPhil, which is examined by a thesis of approximately 75,000 only.
-Students who progress from the specialist MSts must spend one year as a Probationary Research Student (‘PRS’) before applying for full DPhil status.
-Typically, a candidate’s thesis for the BPhil or the Ancient Philosophy MSt will provide a basis for his or her DPhil thesis.
-There is no thesis element to the Philosophy of Physics MSt, but candidates who progress to the DPhil from that course are required to write a 20,000 word thesis during their year as a PRS.
-For all these degrees the student must be a matriculated member of a college, and must normally reside in Oxford for at least two years.
+The usual progression through the Oxford philosophy graduate programme is to take the BPhil or one of the specialist MSt courses and then to continue research on the DPhil, which is examined by a thesis of approximately 75,000 words only.
+Students who progress from either specialist MSt course must spend one year as a Probationary Research Student (‘PRS’) before applying for full DPhil status.
+Typically, a candidate’s thesis for the BPhil or the MSt in Ancient Philosophy will provide a basis for his or her DPhil thesis.
+There is no thesis element to the MSt in Philosophy of Physics, but candidates who progress to the DPhil from that course are required to write a 20,000 word thesis during their year as a PRS.
+For all these degrees the student must be a matriculated member of a college, and must normally reside in Oxford for at least one or two years.

 It is also possible to study philosophy at Oxford without being enrolled for a degree.
 In order to do this, you must apply for entry as a Visiting Student or Recognised Student.
 Information is available on the Visiting Students website and the Recognised Students website respectively.